-Your eligibility for a booster dose depends on what vaccine you originally received (your primary series).
+Your eligibility for a booster dose depends on which vaccine you originally received (your primary series).

 People who got the J&J vaccine.
 All people who received the J&J vaccine for their primary series should get a single vaccine booster dose at least 2 months after their initial J&J dose.
+This includes if you are immunocompromised.

-This booster can be another J&J vaccine, it can be a Pfizer vaccine, or it can be a Moderna booster (half-dose) vaccine.
+This booster can be another J&J vaccine, it can be a Pfizer vaccine, or it can be a Moderna (half-dose) vaccine.
 Talk to your doctor if you have questions about what vaccine to get as a booster.